The Carlyle Group: Investment Solutions - AlpInvest Partners

+AlpInvest's investments span a broad spectrum of private market strategies including: large buyout, middle-market buyout, private credit, venture capital, growth capital, mezzanine, distressed and energy investments, including sustainable energy investments.

+As of the end of 2024, the firm had invested in more than 800 private equity funds managed by more than 350 private equity firms.
+According to the PEI 300, AlpInvest ranked among the 50 largest private equity firms globally.

+Since 2011, AlpInvest has operated as a subsidiary of The Carlyle Group, a global private equity firm.
+Prior to 2011, AlpInvest has been owned through a joint venture of its two clients, the Dutch pension funds (ABP and PFZW).

-AlpInvest pursues investment opportunities across the entire spectrum of private equity including: large buyout, middle-market buyout, venture capital, growth capital, mezzanine, distressed and sustainable energy investments.
-New York, Amsterdam, London, Hong Kong, San Francisco, Indianapolis, Singapore and Tokyo with over 100 investment professionals and over 175 employees.
+Founded in 1999, AlpInvest has offices in New York, Amsterdam, London, Hong Kong, Indianapolis, Singapore and Tokyo with over 100 investment professionals and over 260 employees.

 Carlyle had previously acquired a real estate fund of funds group, Metropolitan Real Estate, to provide investors with access to multi-manager real estate funds and strategies with more than 85 fund managers in the United States, Europe, Asia and Latin America.
 Metropolitan was sold in 2021 to BentallGreenOak.

 Subsidiaries and joint-ventures

 Carlyle has been actively expanding its investment activities and assets under management through a series of acquisitions and joint-ventures.

 Carlyle Capital Corporation

 In March 2008, Carlyle Capital Corporation – established in August 2006 for the purpose of making investments in U.S. mortgage-backed securities – defaulted on about $16.6 billion of debt as the global credit crunch brought about by the subprime mortgage crisis worsened for leveraged investors.
 The Guernsey-based affiliate of Carlyle was very heavily leveraged, up to 32 times by some accounts, and it expected its creditors to seize its remaining assets.
 Tremors in the mortgage markets induced several of Carlyle's 13 lenders to make margin calls or to declare Carlyle in default on its loans.
 In response to the forced liquidation of mortgage-backed assets caused by the Carlyle margin calls and other similar developments in credit markets, on March 11, 2008, the Federal Reserve gave Wall Street's primary dealers the right to post mortgaged-back securities as collateral for loans of up to $200 billion in higher-grade, U.S. government-backed securities.